-This is my go-to kneading technique for a wet dough.
-It takes a little practice to get the hang of it, and it gets a touch messy, but it's so effective at quickly strengthening a dough I almost always take this approach when mixing by hand.
+This slap and fold technique is my go-to kneading technique for wet dough.
+It takes a little practice to get the hang of it, and it gets messy, but it's so effective at quickly strengthening a dough that I almost always use this approach when mixing by hand.

-I find this method most effective with a wetter dough, which for me is typically anywhere above 78% hydration.
-This hydration number is subjective, though, so you'll have to experiment to see when this technique is most useful.
-If the dough is overly stiff or too dry it's hard to stretch the dough sufficiently at each turn, in this case, I simply knead the dough in the bowl with a series of stretch and folds to bring it together after initial incorporation.
+I find this method most effective with a wetter dough, which for me, is typically anywhere above 78% hydration.
+This hydration number is subjective, so you'll have to experiment to see when this technique is most useful.
+If the dough is overly stiff or too dry, it's hard to stretch it sufficiently at each turn.
+In this case, I knead the dough in the bowl with a series of folds right in the bowl to bring it together after initial incorporation.

 First, I don't usually slap and fold until after the autolyse step, if there is one.
-When mixing, I typically like to break it up into stages (and you'll often see this in my recipes) where I hold back salt1 and some of the mixing water until later in the mixing process.
-You can slap and fold for a few minutes right after incorporating just the flour, water and sourdough, then add the salt and withheld water and do another slap and fold until strengthened to the desired amount.
-Or, you can slap and fold only once before the salt, or just once after everything is incorporated.
+When mixing, I typically like to break it up into stages (and you'll often see this in my recipes) where I hold back salt1 and some mixing water until later in the mixing process.
+You can slap and fold for a few minutes after incorporating just the flour, water, and sourdough, then add the salt and withheld water and do another slap and fold until strengthened to the desired amount.
+Or, you can slap and fold only once before the salt or after everything is incorporated.
 This is up to you and your preference.

-- Dump the incorporated dough to a clean work surface
+- Dump the incorporated dough onto a clean work surface

 - Pick up the dough (it'll hang long in front of you) and slap the long-hanging dough down onto the counter